mariadb-corporation/mdbci/docs/src/architecture_and_workflow.md

 ### Box, products, versions

-MDBCI makes matching between boxes, target platforms, products and vesions by lexicographical base.
+MDBCI makes matching between boxes, target platforms, products and versions by lexicographical base.
 If we have a look at the output of next command

 ```